 How do libraries serve their communities?
 What knowledge and skills do librarians need to ensure equitable access and use of information?
 How do you preserve history and memories for future generations?
 How can you help people evaluate the authenticity of information they receive?
 Explore these questions and more as a Library and Information Science student.

 Here, you’ll focus on information justice and equity, community engagement, and technology use in your community.
 Gain knowledge and skills in user services, information and data literacy training, management, organization and discovery of information resources, data protection and privacy, and diverse cultures and communities.
-And put your training to work through experiential learning opportunities in a variety of settings.
+Put your training to work through experiential learning opportunities in a variety of settings.

-Through coursework and residency workshops ranging across seven professional pathways, you’ll experience the broad reach of librarianship and information science and explore what it means to be a librarian or information professional today.
+Through coursework and residency workshops ranging across seven professional pathways, you’ll experience the broad reach of librarianship and information science.
+Explore what it means to be a librarian or information professional today.
 And see for yourself the impact this program can have on your career.

 Accredited by the American Library Association (ALA) since 1928, our Library and Information Science program centers around one goal: to change how communities and organizations use libraries and information resources for the better.